orientechnologies/orientdb-docs/SQL-Grant.md

 Grant the permission to *update* any records in *cluster Account* to the *role "backoffice"*.

 ```
-GRANT update ON database.cluster.Account TO backoffice
+GRANT UPDATE ON database.cluster.Account TO backoffice
 ```